DependableSystemsLab/specguard/drone/README.md

   - `-n/--name agent_name` the name of the trained policy.
   - `-lr/--load-recovery` to load a trained policy.
   - `-la/--load-attacker` to load a trained anomaly agent.
-  - `-v/--verbose` print verbose output to console for debugging.
+  - `-v/--verbose` print verbose output for debugging.
   - `-e/--evaluate num_evaluation_episodes` number of evaluation episodes.

 ### Examples